 Even if these leads do not turn into new sales for our clients, perhaps we collectively have helped customers by highlighting that these financial services products are available and have started them on a journey that is beneficial to them.

-For further information, please contact Daniel Bruce, Partner, Risk Consulting
+For further information, please contact Justin Elks, Head of Risk Consulting.

 Unintended Consequences: The Midas Touch